-Our Sister City Changchun is a city in north eastern China with a population of approximately 7 million people.
-It is renowned for its motor vehicle and train construction industries and world class Sculpture Park.
+Our Sister City Changchun is a city in northeastern China with a population of approximately 7 million people.
+It is renowned for its motor vehicle and train construction industries and world-class Sculpture Park.

-Local artists including Roger Thompson and Sam Ludden have attended international sculpture symposia there, and in 1980 Sam created a sculpture based on Eel’s in the shape of a traditional Maori net.
-It now has pride of place beside the central lake in the Internationally recognised Sculpture Park of some 90+ hectares.
+Local artists including Roger Thompson and Sam Ludden have attended international sculpture symposia there, and in 1980 Sam created a sculpture based on Eels in the shape of a traditional Maori net.
+It now has pride of place beside the central lake in the internationally recognised sculpture park of some 90+ hectares.

-There are regular teacher exchanges, with educationists coming from China to learn about our education system and teachers from the Wairarapa spending several weeks teaching across several schools and year groups, sharing knowledge about New Zealand and our culture in return.
+There are regular teacher exchanges, with educators coming from China to learn about our education system and teachers from the Wairarapa spending several weeks teaching across several schools and year groups, sharing knowledge about New Zealand and our culture in return.

 Our Armidale relationship is maintained by a local Rotary Club.
 Armidale is very similar to Masterton as a rural service town and with a similar population.
 There are regular exchanges of Rotarians and there have been sports and cultural exchanges in the past.